alvinjoseph7/qfaas-setup/README.md

 cd hello-retail
 ```
 <br/> **NOTE:** The repository has minor edits to be made before using it.
 - Since deployed functions need to be pulled from dockerhub, set dockerhub credentials in your system beforehand.
+See [Private Registries](https://docs.openfaas.com/reference/private-registries/) for more info.
   ```
   export DOCKER_USERNAME=<your_docker_username>
   export DOCKER_PASSWORD=<your_docker_password>